linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Conclude SL.md

 ### The Buildup to the Crisis

 We recommend that central banks assume the role of systemic regulator, empowered to "understand trends and emerging risks in the financial industry" and then "design and implement financial regulations with a systemic focus" (Chapter 2).
 We do not recommend that the systemic regulator should try to identify asset price bubbles.
 In fact, financial economists argue about whether reliable identification of bubbles is even possible in real time.
 However, dangerous buildups of leverage in the financial system, which sometimes accompany rising asset prices, are clearly an appropriate object of concern for regulators.
-Thus, it is likely that a systemic regulator would have devoted attent

-tion to the risks of historically unprecedented increases in residential real estate prices that were central to the World Financial Crisis.
+Thus, it is likely that a systemic regulator would have devoted attention to the risks of historically unprecedented increases in residential real estate prices that were central to the World Financial Crisis.

 Many central bankers were in fact keenly watching real estate and related derivatives in the years before the Crisis erupted.
 They did little, but as systemic regulators they would have had a responsibility to act.
 For example, a systemic focus on increasing leverage during the boom might have led to tangible actions that would have limited the origination of high-risk mortgages.
 More broadly, mandated annual "risk of the financial system" reports highlighting the risk to the financial system from unexpected decreases in housing prices (Chapter 3) might have induced more prudent choices among other regulators, financial firms, and home builders and buyers.
 This is a specific example of the potential benefit of risk reporting to improve public understanding of financial risks (Chapter 4).